 So it reads the CSV file fine.

-Now we want to produce some plots (using ggplot2 of course).
+Now I want to produce some plots (using ggplot2 of course).
 But how would they appear here?
-Do I write functions to output them to some image file, and manually link said file here?
-Nope, org-mode can do it all for us!
+Do I write functions to output them to some image file?
+Org-mode can do that, but then I would still need to manually link said file here, which would not be in the spirit of a "notebook".

-We just need to set some path for both R to write to, and blogging system to automatically pick up and link the image here.
+I just need to set some path for both R to write to, and my blogging system to automatically pick it up and link the image here.
 I think the only way for both to work is if I set current dir in R to wherever this post is, and then use relative path for the static file destination.